 Should You Send Postcards or Letters?

 I've had good luck with postcards.
-However, you might need to do a split test to find out what's working in your area.
-When I first started out I used letters for everything with good results.
+However, you might need to do some split testing to find out what works best in your area.
+When I first started out, I used letters for everything with good results.
 Then when I moved to postcards, I also had good luck.
-One main reason to choose postcards is they are so much more economical than letters especially if you are outsourcing your mailing.
+One main reason to choose postcards is they are so much more economical than letters, especially if you are outsourcing your mailing.
+Another reason is that they have to see your message when they pick up the postcard.
+There is no envelope to open.

-What are the Components of a Good Direct Mail Letter?
+What are the Components of a Good Direct Mail Letter (or Postcard)?

-There are several key pieces to a good direct mail letter.
+There are several key pieces to a good direct mailpiece.

 - Your letter should be personalized.
 Wouldn’t you rather get a letter that says “Dear Dan” than one that says, “Hello homeowner or dear executor” or something like that?
 Your letter should also have the subject property address on it.